 - Which air filter your system requires

-- The overall air quality of your Phoenix area home
+- The overall air quality of your Tempe area home

 - Pets – Cats, dogs, birds, etc.

 - Occupancy of the home